hoffmangroup/genomedata/doc/genomedata.rst

 Installation
 ============

-Python (2.6 or 2.7) and the HDF5 libraries are required before you can install Genomedata.
+Python (2.7+) and the HDF5 libraries are required before you can install Genomedata.

 Installing HDF5